Broker Investigations: If you invested in any of the following, please contact us for a free consultation

 The benchmark portfolio measure of damages corrects the deficiencies in the out-of-pocket loss measure.
 The benchmark portfolio measure of damages is the difference between what the client’s equity would have been had the portfolio been appropriately managed and the client’s actual equity at the end of the disputed period.
 The benchmark portfolio measure of damages is most widely used in cases where the primary allegation is that unsuitable securities were purchased for the client.

-False statements often include promises about future performance, price predictions, any guaranties, and special knowledge about the performace of a particular security.
-Omissions are the failure to disclose known or discoverable risks about a the investment.
+False statements often include promises about future performance, price predictions, any guarantees, and special knowledge about the performance of a particular security.
+Omissions are the failure to disclose known or discoverable risks about an investment.
 If you are a victim of false statements or material omissions you may have legal rights against your broker and the brokerage firm.
+Contact us for broker investigations over false statements.

-http://smartcheck.cftc.gov/ Smart Check is an easy access free tool to check the background of a financial professional.
+http://smartcheck.cftc.gov/ Smart Check is an easy-access free tool to check the background of a financial professional and do your own quick broker investigations.
 Smartcheck.gov shows pending actions and more.